yurialvesL/yurialvesL/README.md

-- 🎓 Computer Science Course
+- 🎓 Bachelor of Computer Science
 - 📖 Python 🐍